nan-wang/dotfiles/README.md

 ln -s dotfiles/.emacs.d .
 ```

-Customerize your '.bashrc_custom' and have git ingore the changes.
+Customerize your `.bashrc_custom` and have git ingore the changes.
 ```
 git update-index --assume-unchanged .bashrc_custom
 ```